IliaVakhitov/wordslearning/README.md

-Words learning
+# wordslearning

-Website for words learning
+Website for memorizing words and definitions.
+Project created to learn Flask framework and improve programming skills